-Prior to the event, the President, the COO or EVP, or the Treasurer shall review with the Committee, or the Members, the substance of any presentations to analysts or rating agencies that constitute a shift in Corporation strategy or outlook.
-In addition, the President, COO or EVP, or the Treasurer shall review subsequently with the Committee, or the Members, a summary of major presentations that have been given to analysts or rating agencies that do not constitute a shift in strategy or outlook.
+Prior to the event, the President, the First EVP, or the EVP-CFO shall review with the Committee, or the Members, the substance of any presentations to analysts or rating agencies that constitute a shift in Corporation strategy or outlook.
+In addition, the President, First EVP, or the EVP-CFO shall review subsequently with the Committee, or the Members, a summary of major presentations that have been given to analysts or rating agencies that do not constitute a shift in strategy or outlook.